 I looked at that Lou Brock card over and over and carried it around on top of the little stack of cards I thumbed through when the mood struck.
 It was in that summer that I decided to become a Cardinals fan…and a Brock fan.
 As my reading skills improved, I began to devour everything about them I could find in newspapers, magazines and most of all, on the baseball cards that were most accessible.
 I squealed when a pack contained a Cardinal.
 A few years later, my mom even wrote to a St. Louis newspaper telling them what a big fan I was and they sent a four-week subscription.
 I got the paper three days after it was published but, hey, who else on the block was reading the St. Louis Post-Dispatch?

 I grabbed a transistor radio and found out I could actually pick up Jack Buck broadcasting the Cardinals games on KMOX, a station located 450 miles away that had a powerhouse signal.
 Who needed TV?
 I had the radio and a vivid color picture of what my favorite player looked like.

 To a kid, the impression we had of a player often came from the image on his card.
 Did he look like a nice guy?
 Determined?
 Goofy?
 Maybe a little nasty?
 Lou’s expression on that 1969 card made him look like about the friendliest player you could ever meet, and of course, I later found out he was both friendly and funny.

-Later on, I switched allegiances to the home state team and I eventually completed the 1969 Topps set in near mint condition.
+Later on, I abandoned the Cards and switched allegiances to my home state team, the Brewers.
+I later upgraded my 1969 Topps collection, building a complete set in near mint condition.
 But I’ve kept that original Brock card, dog-eared corners and all.
 Ditching it would be like destroying the reason I became a collector–and a baseball fan.